Skip to content

 bash

-keep set API_KEY "integration-key" --stage=integration
+keep set API_KEY "integration-key" --env=integration

 keep copy --only="*" --from=local --to=integration